0xflux/ZestyChips/readme.md

 # ZestyChips

-Reverse engineering a .net c# stealer seen in the wild.
+Reverse engineering and re-implementing a .net c# stealer seen in the wild.
 You must **read this page in full** before you use or attempt to review this code, full sections include:

  - LEGAL DISCLAIMER
  - Usage